7 Dated Fall Basics I Just Found Hiding in My Closet and Immediately Removed

 Keeping: Wide-Leg Pull-On Pants

 Perhaps I'm a bit biased because I've never been particularly fond of cargo pants, even if I have worn them from time to time over the years.
-And the style you definitely won't catch me wearing anytime soon are cargo joggers.
+The style you definitely won't catch me wearing anytime soon is cargo joggers.
 In my opinion, they're best kept separate.
-On the flip side, the pants that have a permanent place in my closet are pull-on wide-leg styles.
-They can easily be dressed up or down and there are plenty of material options—from poplin to satin to linen.
+On the flip side, the pants that have a permanent place in my closet are wide-leg pull-on styles.
+They can easily be dressed up or down, and there are plenty of material options—from poplin to satin to linen.

 Shop Wide-Leg Pull-On Pants